vchain-us/cnlc-docs/pages/help/introduction.md

 The programming interface provided by our SDKs lets you perform Ledger transactions with the core.

-Ledger Compliance uses an append-only data structure to store inserts and updates along the correct timestamp and data sequence.
+Immutable Ledger uses an append-only data structure to store inserts and updates along the correct timestamp and data sequence.
 Powerful query capabilities allow for a fast data search and immediate inclusion proof.

 ### User Interface